eXpansionPluginPack/Tinker/README.md

     bin/console.php eXpansion:release:tag 2.0.1.12
     ```
 5. Manually update release notes in github.
+6. Check the release branch for the application and merge if necessery.
-6. Update mp-expansion.com
+7. Update mp-expansion.com

 ## Improvements needed.

 The tool is not perfect.

-* It should update the application repositories `composer.json` in order to be sure it's the proper version.

 * Think of a way to handle change logs.